-At the Annual General Meeting held on July 7, 2015, a resolution was passed authorizing the Managing Board, with Supervisory Board approval, to issue a total of up to 59,000 subscription rights ("Performance Shares") to up to 118,000 no-par value bearer shares in Manz AG to executives of affiliates of Manz AG and to Manz AG's own managers below Managing Board level, as well as to managers of affiliates below the executive level, both in Germany and abroad and on one or more occasion up until June 30, 2020.
-Furthermore, the Supervisory Board was given authorization to issue a total of up to 56,000 subscription rights ("Performance Shares") to up to 112,000 no-par value bearer shares in Manz AG to members of the Manz AG Managing Board, on one or more occasions through June 30, 2020.
+At the annual general meeting held on July 2, 2019, a resolution was passed authorizing the Managing Board, with Supervisory Board approval, to issue a total of up to 95,000 subscription rights ("Performance Shares") to up to 190,000 nopar-value bearer shares in Manz AG to executives of affiliated companies of Manz AG and to Manz AG's own managers below the Managing Board level, as well as to managers of affiliated companies below the executive level, both in Germany and abroad and on one or more occasions until June 30, 2024.
+Furthermore, the Supervisory Board was given authorization to issue a total of up to 85,000 subscription rights ("Performance Shares") to up to 170,000 no-par-value bearer shares in Manz AG to members of the Manz AG Managing Board on one or more occasions through June 30, 2024.

-b) Manz Performance Share Plan 2015
+b) Functionality of the Manz Performance Share Plan 2019

 The vesting period for exercising the subscription rights is more than four years.
-If subscription rights are exercised after the end of the vesting period and within the exercise periods of three months after the respective Annual General Meeting, Manz AG shares are issued to the beneficiaries at the exercise price equal to the legally prescribed minimum issue price, which is currently 1.00 euro each.
+If subscription rights are exercised after the end of the vesting period and within the exercise periods of three months after the respective annual general meeting, Manz AG shares are issued to the beneficiaries at the exercise price equal to the legally prescribed minimum issue price, which is currently EUR 1.00 each.

-The subscription rights can be exercised following the expiry of the vesting period, if and insofar as the respective performance target was reached.
-The specified performance targets for exercising the subscription rights are the EBITDA margin and the development of enterprise value of Manz AG.
-The EBITDA margin performance target is calculated as the average of the EBITDA margins according to Manz AG's consolidated financial statements during the performance period of four fiscal years beginning with the fiscal year in which Performance Shares are granted.
-The development of enterprise value performance target is calculated as the increase in the market capitalization of Manz AG during the performance period of four calendar years beginning with the start of the issue period in which the Performance Shares are granted.
+The subscription rights can be exercised following the expiry of the vesting period, if and insofar as the respective performance target has been reached.
+The specified performance targets for exercising the subscription rights are the EBITDA margin and growth in the enterprise value of Manz AG.
+The EBITDA margin performance target is calculated as the average of the EBITDA margins according to Manz AG's consolidated financial statements during the performance period of four financial years beginning with the financial year in which Performance Shares are granted.
+The development of the enterprise value performance target is calculated as the increase in the market capitalization of Manz AG during the performance period of four calendar years beginning with the start of the issue period in which the Performance Shares are granted.

-The EBITDA margin and development of enterprise value success targets are each assigned a weighting of 50 % for measuring the total degree of target attainment.
+The EBITDA margin and growth in the enterprise value success target are each assigned a weighting of 50% for measuring the total degree of target attainment.
 There is an "objective," a "minimum value," and a "maximum value" for each performance target.
-The objective defines the value at which the degree of target attainment for the respective performance target is 100 %.
-The minimum value designates the lower limit of the target corridor, at or below which the degree of target attainment for the respective performance target is 0 %.
-The maximum value defines the value at or above which the degree of target attainment is 200 %.
+The objective defines the value at which the degree of target attainment for the respective performance target is 100%.
+The minimum value designates the lower limit of the target corridor at or below which the degree of target attainment for the respective performance target is 0%.
+The maximum value defines the value at or above which the degree of target attainment is 200%.

-For the EBITDA margin target, the minimum value for an EBITDA margin is 5 %.
-The objective is an EBITDA margin of 10 %.
-The maximum value for the EBITDA margin target is reached with an EBITDA margin of 15 %.
-For the development of enterprise value target, the minimum value is 0 %.
-The objective is a development of enterprise value of 20 %.
-The maximum value for this performance target is a development of enterprise value of 30 %.
+For the EBITDA margin target, the minimum value for an EBITDA margin is 5%.
+The objective is an EBITDA margin of 10%.
+The maximum value for the EBITDA margin target is reached with an EBITDA margin of 15%.
+For the enterprise value growth target, the minimum value is 0%.
+The objective is 20% growth in enterprise value.
+The maximum value for this performance target is 30% growth in the enterprise value.